Pressure-wind relationship calculations for tropical cyclones: Method

 where $v_m$ is the maximum wind speed, $\Delta p$ is the change in pressure from an external point to the center, and $a$ and $x$ are constants.
+This is termed the "cyclostrophic equation".
 Ted Fujita was the first to modify the exponent; before then, it mostly stood at 0.5.
 The efficacy of wind–pressure relationships is affected by other factors such as the storm's latitude and size, as well as the local atmospheric environment.

 Models

 Knaff-Zehr

 Knaff and Zehr (2007) came up with the following formula to relate wind and pressure, taking into account movement, size, and latitude: